-These debates originate from the different conditions under which the PL measurements have been made (in terms of the number, density and shape of the nanostructure geometry, the illumination duration, intensity and wavelength, the relative position of the latter with respect to the resonances of the structure, the relative spectral position of emission with respect to the illumination wavelength, the geometry and thermal properties of the surrounding etc.) or the exact quantity studied, but also from the absence of a simple theory that encompasses both photonic aspects of the problem (via the photonic density of states, as appearing in Purcell's formula), as well as the thermal aspects and the electronic aspects, i.e., the distribution and associated weights of the continuum of possible recombination transitions.
+These debates originate from the different conditions under which the PL measurements have been made (in terms of the number, density and shape of the nanostructure geometry, the illumination duration, intensity and wavelength, the relative position of the latter with respect to the resonances of the structure, the relative spectral position of emission with respect to the illumination wavelength, the geometry and thermal properties of the surrounding etc.) or the exact quantity studied {\XYZ (temporally and/or spectrally resolved/integrated PL)}, but also from the absence of a simple theory that encompasses both photonic aspects of the problem (via the photonic density of states, as appearing in Purcell's formula, see e.g.,~\cite{Nordlander_transient_e_dynamics}), as well as the thermal aspects and the electronic aspects, i.e., the distribution and associated weights of the continuum of possible recombination transitions.

 Recently, Dubi and Sivan employed a simple analytic expression for the steady-state electron distribution in a Drude metal to derive an equally simple expression for the PL from metals illuminated by CW light~\cite{Sivan-Dubi-PL_I}.
 By relying on the empiric values of the permittivity to determine the absorption, this approach circumvents the need to specify the transition matrix element and circumvents the arguments about the origins of the emission (being radiative recombination or electronic Raman / inelastic light scattering etc.~\cite{Baumberg_SERS_T_measure,hot_es_Atwater,Abajo_Tagliabue_PL,metal_luminescence_Link_2023,Baumberg-Aizpurua_Nat_comm_2024_inelastic,Koopman_Auger_PL_flowers}).
-This expression enabled the resolution of many of the disagreements described above (in particular, associated with the emission statistics and electric-field dependence).
+This {\XYZ predicted behaviour was verified experimentally in~\onlinecite{Sheldon-nanoletters-2024}, and} enabled the resolution of many of the disagreements described above (in particular, associated with the emission statistics and electric-field dependence).
 This expression was more recently extended to explain the dependence of the PL following short pulse illumination on the electric field~\cite{Sivan_tPL}.